Dixon Brain Injury Lawyer

 - Loss of Consciousness: Severe neurological injuries could lead to an immediate loss of consciousness.
 If there is bleeding in the brain, this could gradually apply pressure to the brain tissue, eventually leading to a loss of consciousness.
 This merits emergent medical attention.

-- Loss of Vision: If there is swelling in the skull cavity, this could apply pressure to the optic nerves.
+- Loss of Vision: If swelling in the skull cavity, this could apply pressure to the optic nerves.
 If this pressure becomes too great, it can cause sudden vision loss in one or both eyes.

 If you or a loved one has suffered traumatic head trauma in an accident, please contact our Dixon brain injury lawyers for free, friendly advice at (707) 564-1900 or (800) 404-5400.